 - Local Agency Application process is conducted face-to-face at the county/tribal office. - Alternate Site Application interview is conducted face-to-face at a location other than the main county/tribal office.
-For WHEAP purposes, elderly meal sites, or other outreach sites are alternate sites. - Home Visit Application is taken face-to-face in the applicant's home. - Mail Applications that are submitted to the agency via United States Postal Service (USPS) mail or dropped off at the front desk of the agency. - Phone Applications that are taken over the phone.

-- Abbreviated Applications that are taken over the phone using the Abbreviated Application process. - Online Applications that are received online via the Online Application Portal - Automated Applications that are processed by the HE+ System for a specified subset of prior year recipients
+For WHEAP purposes, elderly meal sites, or other outreach sites are alternate sites. - Home Visit Application is taken face-to-face in the applicant's home. - Mail Applications that are submitted to the agency via United States Postal Service (USPS) mail or dropped off at the front desk of the agency. - Phone Applications that are taken over the phone. - Online Applications that are received online via the Online Application Portal - Automated Applications that are processed by the HE+ System for a specified subset of prior year recipients at least the minimum information entered.
+All information provided should be entered even if the application will be withdrawn.